oracle-livelabs/database/microtx-xa-stock-broker-app/introduction/introduction.md

 This lab assumes you have:
 - An Oracle Cloud account
+- 4 OCPU and 24 GB memory available in your Oracle Cloud account to run the Bank and Stock-Trading application.

 Let's begin!
 If you need to create an Oracle Cloud account, click **Get Started** in the **Contents** menu on the left.
 Otherwise, if you have an existing account, click **Lab 1**.